Musicians |

 Gabriel Thibaudeau

-Gabriel Thibaudeau, born in 1959, Canadian composer, pianist and conductor, studied piano in Montreal at the Vincent D’Indy music school and composition at l’Université de Montréal.
+Gabriel Thibaudeau, Canadian composer, pianist and conductor, studied piano in Montreal at the Vincent D’Indy music school and composition at l’Université de Montreal.
 He started work at the age of 15 as a pianist for ballets.
-Since then, he has been a pianist for Les Grands Ballets Canadiens, appointed pianist at La Cinémathèque Québécoise for the last 25 years and the composer in residence with L’Octuor de France for more than 15 years.
+Since then, he has been a pianist for Les Grands Ballets Canadiens, appointed pianist at La Cinémathèque québécoise for the last 25 years and the composer in residence with L’Octuor de France for more than 15 years.
 Thibaudeau’s work includes music for ballets, the opera, chamber music and several orchestral compositions for silent films.
-His works are performed in the Americas, as well as in Europe, Asia and Africa.
-Several international institutions have commissioned him work, among them: Le Musée du Louvre in Paris, the Cineteca di Bologna, Le Festival de Cannes, the National Gallery in Washington, Les Grands Ballets Canadiens and the Montreal Symphony Orchestra.
-Gabriel Thibaudeau is represented by Troublemakers Inc.
+Several international institutions have commissioned work from him, among them: the Louvre in Paris, the Cineteca di Bologna, Festival de Cannes, the National Gallery in Washington, and the Montreal Symphony Orchestra.